UniversalDependencies/docs/_en-overview/specific-syntax.md

 dobj(gave, trip)
 ~~~

 The other internal argument need not be nominal.
 In English, some verbs can take a nominal complement and a clausal complement together.
 In the case of these verbs, the nominal complement is always thematically restricted, which suggests it is an `iobj` serving as a "second object" to the clausal complement.
-For that reason, the clausal complement label `ccomp` never cooccurs with `dobj`, but does cooccur with `dobj`.
+For that reason, the clausal complement label `ccomp` never cooccurs with `obj`, but does cooccur with `obj`.

 ~~~sdparse
 I told them that I 'm planning to come visit .